trippiez/QRkot_spreadsheets/README.md

-# QRKot - Fundraising Platform
+# Donify - Fundraising Platform

-QRKot is a fundraising platform designed to manage multiple target projects efficiently.
+Donify is a fundraising platform designed to manage multiple target projects efficiently.
 It facilitates donations from users and distributes them among various projects based on priority and funding requirements.

 ## Project Description

-QRKot enables users to contribute to different projects by making donations.
+Donify enables users to contribute to different projects by making donations.
 Each project has a title, description, and a funding goal.
 Once a project reaches its funding goal, it is marked as closed, and donations are then redirected to the next project in line.

 ## Key Features